The Leslye Headland : Harvey Weinstein : Star Wars The Acolyte controversy

 2. The young apprentice

 There is no doubt Headland brought a lot of attention upon herself due to comments made in numerous interviews since joining Disney, and in connection with her work on The Acolyte.
-Prior to that, in 2019 she had also made disparaging remarks about George Lucas in regard to his being a necessary element of any Star Wars production.
+Prior to that, in 2019 she had also made disparaging remarks about George Lucas in regard to his being a necessary element of any Star Wars production or that, going forward, one must adhere strictly to his original vision.
 At the heart of the ongoing opposition is a view that Headland is undeserving of the task of heading a show in the Star Wars universe, due to a perceived lack of relevant knowledge and experience.
 The fandom fear of yet another artistic and ratings disaster which betrays the Star Wars legacy is palpable, following on the failures of the J.J.
 Abrahams, Rian Johnson and Kathleen Kennedy Star Wars sequel trilogy (2015-19) and subsequent heavily criticised Disney+ series such as The Book of Boba Fett, Obi-Wan Kenobi, and The Mandalorian season three, many of which were the product of Kennedy's own acolyte, and George Lucas apprentice, Dave Filoni.
-What some critics perceive as an abrasive, opinionated demeanor, - similar to that attributed to Disney Marvel star Brie Larson (b.1989) - has also worked against Headland.
+What some critics perceive as an abrasive, opinionated, woke demeanor - similar to that attributed to Disney Marvel star Brie Larson (b.1989) - has also worked against Headland.

 When Star Wars was first released in Australia back in 1977, the then 20 year old present author saw it three times over a three month run.
 It was an amazing film and a landmark in pop culture.
 The joy of that original movie has never faded in the eyes and mind of many.
 Over the years attempts have been made to replicate it, by George Lucas and others, but in recent years the magic of the franchise has faded, and whilst many of the Disney Star Wars releases are entertaining, some are also less than perfect and subject to heavy criticism for their lack of narrative quality and promotion of a political agenda.
 In fact, many in the fandom have recently stated that Star Wars is dead, a lost cause.
 They have simply stopped being excited by the idea of new releases, in the cinema or streaming on the small screen.